mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 These are the key things that will happen during this phase:

 * **Learn about engraftment** - The stem cells that have been re-infused into your body find their way to your bone marrow, fix in place, and begin to make new blood.
 This is called engraftment.
 You should read about this process and make a note of any questions you have.
+* **Learn about chemotherapy side effects** - You may experience nausea and other side effects associated with your treatment and transplant.
+We've compiled a list of these side effects.
+Read this information and make a note of any questions you or your caregiver have.
 * **Return to the Outpatient BMT Clinic** - You will make daily visits to the clinic until your healthcare team tells you that you can come less often.
 * **Testing** - You will undergo blood tests and other tests to monitor your progress.
 You will have blood drawn each time you return to the clinic.
 * **Neutropenia** - The low number of white blood cells in your blood will leave you vulnerable to infection, so you will need to take precautions to avoid any sources of infection.